21sumeet/GemerlyMart/README.md

 Features

 User Authentication: Secure user registration and login.

 Product Listings: Browse a variety of products with detailed information.

-Shopping Cart: Add, remove, and update products in the cart.
+Shopping Cart: Add, remove, and update products in the cart

 Filtering: Efficiently filter products.

 Responsive Design: Optimized for both desktop and mobile devices.

 Admin Dashboard: Manage products, orders, and users